usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 - Register Plugin Tasks with inputs and outputs
 - Run Entrypoints and Jobs with parameters

-Next, :ref:`we’ll chain multiple tasks together <tutorial-building-a-multi-step-workflow>` into a single workflow.
+Next, :ref:`you'll chain multiple tasks together <tutorial-building-a-multi-step-workflow>` into a single workflow.